otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-node-js-rest-api-2.md

 ## Relationships

-The following example demonstrates a relationship `Institution` and `Department`.
+The following example demonstrates a relationship between `Institution` and `Department`.

 Here you are referencing `Institution`.
 In a nutshell, you are saying a department can belong to an institution. **Note:** You will need to create a new file called `departments.js` in the `models` directory.